 |A bamboo tipi provides a trellis for beans and beautifully frames our garden helpers.|

-creative!
+Be creative!
 Sometimes just a plain ole' bowl of beans with olive oil, soy sauce, finely chopped onions and grated cheese is all you need to get you in the mood to go outside and brave the winter elements.

 Update June 2022: Since originally writing this post, we've discovered another bean we love that's also in the "runner" family: Giant Greek White Beans.
 They have a white flower and produce a white bean that's even larger than the Scarlet runners.
 Though each bean is typically larger, the plants themselves don't seem to be quite as productive.
 We didn't realize the varieties would cross so now, sometimes when we plant a purple, Scarlet runner seed, it produces white flowers and beans!